-- The Construction Manager and site supervisor will ensure construction activities comply with these requirements and implement the control measures; - The Construction Manager and Environmental Manager will ensure approval to work outside approved hours is obtained: - Community and Stakeholder advisor would inform all residential receivers and industrial receivers on the upcoming works prior to works occurring out of standard hours; - Site Environmental representative would undertake noise and vibration monitoring during works and ensure noise and vibration level lies within the prescribed levels.
+- The Construction Manager and site supervisor will ensure construction activities comply with these requirements and implement the control measures; - The Construction Manager and Environmental Manager will ensure approval to work outside approved hours is obtained; - Community and Stakeholder advisor would inform all residential receivers and industrial receivers on the upcoming works prior to works occurring out of standard hours;

-Noise and Vibration Management

-Timeframe Duration of site works;

-Monitoring and reporting Weekly inspections to be recorded on the Environmental Inspection Report - Environmental Advisor &amp; Fortnightly by ER; Complaints to be recorded in Sydney Metro Complaints Manager - Community and Stakeholder Advisor; Daily inspection (pre-start) checks and regular servicing of equipment to be carried out - Site Supervisor; Noise and vibration monitoring will be undertaken in accordance with the Sydney Metro WSA Out of Hours Works Protocol and Sydney Metro WSA Construction Noise and Vibration Standard - Environmental Advisor/Coordinator; Records of noise and vibration monitoring results against appropriate NMLs and Vibration Criteria would be maintained by the Environmental Advisor; Records of community enquiries and complaints, and the LORAC's response would be maintained by the Community and Stakeholder Advisor; Monitoring results will be issued to the Planning Secretary and ER as requested - LORAC Environmental Advisor through Sydney Metro WSA.
+Noise and Vibration Management Site Environmental representative would undertake noise and vibration monitoring during works and ensure noise and vibration level lies within the prescribed levels.
+Timeframe Duration of site works; Monitoring and reporting Weekly inspections to be recorded on the Environmental Inspection Report - Environmental Advisor & Fortnightly by ER; Complaints to be recorded in Sydney Metro Complaints Manager - Community and Stakeholder Advisor; Daily inspection (pre-start) checks and regular servicing of equipment to be carried out - Site Supervisor; Noise and vibration monitoring will be undertaken in accordance with the Sydney Metro WSA Out of Hours Works Protocol and Sydney Metro WSA Construction Noise and Vibration Standard - Environmental Advisor/Coordinator; Records of noise and vibration monitoring results against appropriate NMLs and Vibration Criteria would be maintained by the Environmental Advisor; Records of community enquiries and complaints, and the LORAC's response would be maintained by the Community and Stakeholder Advisor; Monitoring results will be issued to the Planning Secretary and ER as requested - LORAC Environmental Advisor through Sydney Metro WSA.

-Air Quality an d Dust Management Objective To comply with contractual requirements and ensure that dust and other air emissions from construction activities do not cause impacts on sensitive receivers and equipment; To minimise gaseous and particulate pollutant emissions from construction activities as far as feasible and reasonable; Identify and control potential dust and air pollutant sources.
-Targets No valid dust complaints from construction works; No dust impacting on off-site activities or surrounding residences; No release of contaminants (such as odour or smoke) into the air; Compliance with approval conditions.
+Air Quality and Dust Management Objective To comply with contractual requirements and ensure that dust and other air emissions from construction activities do not cause impacts on sensitive receivers and equipment; To minimise gaseous and particulate pollutant emissions from construction activities as far as feasible and reasonable; Identify and control potential dust and air pollutant sources.
+Targets No valid dust complaints from construction works; No dust impacting on off-site activities or surrounding residences;